+- Lighting system

+- Storage of equipment

+- Emergency rescue aids

 - Benches

 - Showers

 - Pool cover

 - Lane ropes

 - Poor tile condition in and out of the pool

 - Changing room areas

 - Water temperature

 - Use of electrical appliances

 - Chemicals

 Lifeguards and Supervisors are responsible for the safety of bathers and spectators and therefore it is essential that they maintain control and see that the pool rules are observed and obeyed.
 A good lifeguard/supervisor is proactive rather than reactive.
 Preventing accidents is far better than allowing a potential problem to develop.
 The lifeguard/supervisor should be firm but fair exercising consistency at all times.